Marriage in France

 4/ Valid passport.

-6/ Divorce certificate (if applicable), with a translation
+6/ Divorce certificate (if applicable), with an english translation

 Please check with your local Mairie (Town Hall) for the accurate information required from the French authorities.

 The turn around time to deliver the attestation is 10 working days (Please provide a self addressed stamped envelope for the delivery of the attestation to an address of your choice in France.

 PACS in France

 Pacs is a legal protocol in France that formally recognises both opposite sex and same sex common law relationships.

-The Certificate de Coutume cannot be delivered by the Embassy, but you can download and print the following attestation which you can provide to the French Authorities.
+The Certificate de Coutume cannot be delivered by the Embassy, neverthless you can download and print the following attestation which you can provide to the French Authorities.

 For any further information, please email us your request to: firstname.lastname@example.org